sprynmr/sprynmr.github.io/_drafts/reactivecocoa-mvvm-introduction.md

 ##View-Model and View Controller, together but separate

 Let's look at a simple view-model header to get a better idea of what our new component looks like.
-For our simple scenario, let's build a twitter client that lets a user lookup the most recent tweets of any twitter user by entering their username and hitting "Go".
+For our simple scenario, let's build a twitter client that lets a user lookup the most recent replies at any twitter user by entering their username and hitting "Go".
 Our example interface will:

 - Have a `UITextField` where the user can enter a twitter username, and a "Go" `UIButton`
 - Have a `UIImageView` and a `UILabel` that display the avatar and name of the current user being viewed
-- Have a `UITableView` below that where we view the most recent tweets
+- Have a `UITableView` below that where we view the most recent replies (tweets)
 - Allow for infinite scrolling